souzathg/souzathg/README.md

 ## Hi, I'm Thiago! 👋🏽👨🏾‍💻

 I'm an engineering student and I have a degree in science and technology, aspiring to be an developer/software engineer.
 Currently, I'm working at [Vericode](https://vericode.com.br) as QA and Tests Automation Analyst using [Karate](https://github.com/karatelabs/karate) and [Cypress](https://cypress.io).
-My main goals are making open-source software more accessible and spread, making Linux more known and used, develop clean code and create technology to connect, elevate and include people.
+My main goals are making open-source software more accessible and spread, making Linux more known and used, develop clean code, and create technology to connect, elevate and include people.

 #### Find me around the web: